neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.2.md

 > **Applicable to both chain governance and off-chain governance candidates.**

 All potential candidates are advised to provide some, or all of the information listed below.
-These information can be published on the [Consensus Node Page](#appendix-2-add-candidate-info-to-consensus-node-page) and the organisation's official website.
+These information can be published on the [Consensus Node Page](#appendix-2-add-candidate-info-to-consensus-node-page) and the organization's official website.

 - Applicant/Organization Information